helado12/anim/readme.md

+* `vy` is still added with the constant value each frame.
+Thus when it again fall down to the screen, it will have a large `vy`.
+It thus falls down quickly.
 * When `count` reaches 8000000, all particles are set to fall down with constant 'vy'.
 * When `count` variable reaches 9000000, all particles will be set to move away from the screen.
 * When no particles are in the screen, the animation is terminated and next section will start.
-* *The switching from section 1 to 2 thus depends on the movement of the particles, not on the lapse of time, making it more repsonsive to user's action.*
+* *The switching from section 1 to 2 depends on the movement of the particles, not on the lapse of time, making it more repsonsive to user's action.*

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 ### Section 2
 <img src="images/screenshot4.gif" width="375" height="667">